create3000/x_ite/docs/_posts/components/X_ITE/DepthMode.md

 ## Overview

-DepthMode controls how pixels of an objects are drawn.
-Pixels can be drawn using a function that blends the incoming (source) RGBA values with the RGBA values that are already in the frame buffer (the destination values).
-DepthMode is an X3DAppearanceChildNode node that handles blend operations.
+DepthMode contains parameters that are specific for depth control, like the value used for depth buffer comparisons.

-The DepthMode node belongs to the **X_ITE** component and its default container field is *blendMode.* It is available in Titania and X_ITE.
+The DepthMode node belongs to the **X_ITE** component and its default container field is *depthMode.* It is available in X_ITE.

 >**Info:** Please note that the functionality of this node is still experimental.
 {: .prompt-info }